Great Southern Group: Great Southern and Australian politics

 Because Great Southern was involved in a controversial industry, it figured in policy debates throughout its life as a publicly listed company.
 At the centre of Great Southern's business was the development of new forest estates for commercial harvest.
 Australia's state and federal governments had agreed in 1992 to a National Forest Policy Statement, which included the goal of expanding Australia's plantation forests.
 On this foundation, in July 1996, the federal forests minister and his state and territory counterparts met and "endorsed the plantation industry's target of trebling the plantation estate from 1.1 million hectares to 3 million hectares by the year 2020".
 In October 1997 governments, the Australian Plantation Products and Paper Industry Council, the Australian Forest Growers, and the National Association of Forest Industries, jointly released Plantations for Australia: The 2020 Vision, known as "Plantations 2020".

 The federal minister for forests from 1998 to 2001, Wilson Tuckey, was a strong advocate of Plantations 2020.
 He also held the federal seat of O'Connor in Western Australia, which included much of the Great Southern region and significant areas of plantation forests.
 Tuckey and the forest industry had a close relationship, to the extent that the industry paid for newspaper advertisements that reproduced a letter from Tuckey, following critical coverage of forestry MIS schemes in the media.
 Great Southern also reproduced Tuckey's letter in their 2000 Annual Report.

-During the 2004 election year, Great Southern gave A$20,000 to each of the governing Liberal and National Parties, as well as to the Labor opposition.
-In the lead up to the 2007 federal election, Great Southern made A$40,000 of donations to the Labor opposition, including A$10,000 two days after the release of the party's primary industries policy.
+During the 2004 election year, Great Southern gave $20,000 to each of the governing Liberal and National parties, as well as to the Labor opposition.
+In the lead up to the 2007 federal election, Great Southern made $40,000 of donations to the Labor opposition, including $10,000 two days after the release of the party's primary industries policy.
 After Labor won the election, Great Southern's managing director John Young spoke positively of the change in government and of Labor's willingness to review policy toward managed investment schemes.